 You might work with a contractor that offers a wide range of services, so is it really bad to go with someone who prefers bathroom renovations to kitchen remodels?
 Not necessarily.
 However, it can bring a little something extra when the team is hyped up and ready to work on your design.

-How Much is This Going to Cost?
+10. How Much Is This Going To Cost?

 Renovations can vary significantly in the overall price, which is why most people are fairly concerned about cost when it comes to their big remodel.
 This is completely understandable, but it is also something that you should be able to comfortably discuss with your general contractor.
 Consider this one of the must-know details that should be very clearly defined.

+Receiving a clear and well-defined price is very important, and when you don’t receive one, you will be left feeling a little worried about the final cost.
+It is absolutely normal to feel that way, but it isn’t normal for someone to avoid giving a price.
 In the world of renovations, it is possible that something unexpected might come up to influence the price—but, in general, your contractor should be able to give a distinct price for the cost of the remodel.
 If they can’t do that, you should consider this a red flag.

-A contractor that won’t give a straight price might be looking to get the project started and increase the price later, which isn’t common, but isn’t unheard of either.
+A contractor that won’t give a straight price might be looking to get the project started and increase the price later, which isn’t common but isn’t unheard of either.
 However, it might mean something else completely.
 It might mean that your team doesn’t have enough experience to appropriately price it out—that should be a big point of concern for you.
 You want trained professionals, so make sure that you feel confident in the team before you sign any paperwork.

 Though you might not be an expert in renovations, you don’t need to walk into a meeting with a general contractor feeling like you don’t have a clue what is going on.
 Using these ten questions will help you to connect with your contractor, get on board with the changes, and feel confident going into your renovations.
 A good contractor will always be happy to answer any questions to help you feel more comfortable!